Supported Operating Systems

 To opt-in to the musl build manually, add the APPSIGNAL_BUILD_FOR_MUSL environment variable to your system environment before installing AppSignal and compiling your application.
 This environment variable is only needed if our auto detection does not detect the correct architecture.

-# For Ruby export APPSIGNAL_BUILD_FOR_MUSL=1 gem install appsignal # or with Bundler bundle install # For Elixir export APPSIGNAL_BUILD_FOR_MUSL=1 mix deps.get mix compile # For Node.js export APPSIGNAL_BUILD_FOR_MUSL=1 npm/yarn install # For Python # Not supported
+# For Ruby export APPSIGNAL_BUILD_FOR_MUSL=1 gem install appsignal # or with Bundler bundle install # For Elixir export APPSIGNAL_BUILD_FOR_MUSL=1 mix deps.get mix compile # For Node.js export APPSIGNAL_BUILD_FOR_MUSL=1 npm install # For Python # Not supported

 Linux ARM build override